-Williams Adley performed this audit from May through September 2020 and conducted this audit in accordance with GAGAS.
+Williams Adley performed this audit from May through September 2021 and conducted this audit in accordance with GAGAS.
 GAGAS requires that Williams Adley obtain sufficient evidence to provide a reasonable basis for its findings and conclusions based on the auditor's evaluation objectives.

 To perform this audit, Williams Adley interviewed FCA senior management and employees to evaluate managerial effectiveness and operational controls in accordance with NIST and OMB guidance.
 Williams Adley remotely observed FCA's operations, obtained evidence to support Williams Adley's conclusions and recommendations, tested the effectiveness of established or defined controls, conducted sampling where applicable, and collected written documents to supplement observations and interviews.
-Williams Adley provided a draft report to FCA management on October 27, 2020.
-An exit conference was offered to the FCA OIT Management, and it was determined that it was not necessary after a lengthy vetting meeting held on October 22, 2020.
+Williams Adley provided a draft report to FCA management on October 19, 2021.
+An exit conference was conducted on October 26, 2021.